Why do finance professionals get into this line of work?

 Spend management vs expense management tools

 There are some interesting solutions available that act as a sort of layer on top of your credit card.
-These are essentially budgeting apps, like Mint or Copilot, which you might use at home.
+These are essentially budgeting apps, like ones you might use for your personal budgeting.
 They work well in private because there’s a small amount of spending going on, and only one or two cards attached.
 You’re never confused about who spent the money.

 But in the work context, this still doesn’t address the root cause of the problem: shared credit cards.
 If you take a regular corporate card and add expense management tools, you do add some value: employees can add a little extra information after the fact.
 Which is nice.